-This Galaxy S9 guide explains what Multi Window can do for you, how to use split screen view, how to use the pop-up view, and how to use snap window on Galaxy S9 and S9+.
+This Galaxy S9 guide explains what Multi Window can do for you, how to use split-screen view, how to use the pop-up view, and how to use the snap window on Galaxy S9 and S9+.

-Update: a new section of Changes of Multi Window in Android Pie update for Galaxy S9 and S9+ was added.
+Update: a new section of Changes of Multi-Window in Android Pie update for Galaxy S9 and S9+ was added.
 In Android Pie update for Galaxy S9 and S9+, many Multi Window features were removed.
 Please check this section and Android Pie update guide for details.
+You may also check this guide for using the Multi Window on Galaxy S9 and S8 with Android Pie.

 What is Multi Window on Galaxy S9 and S9+?